Will you send a message of hope to veterans like Mike this Christmas?

 A physiotherapist Mike was seeing for his back recommended he get in touch with us for further support.

-“So, I gave them a shout, and they invited me over from Northern Ireland to enjoy a recovery week with these lads who had served in Iraq and Afghanistan.
+“So, I gave Help for Heroes a shout, and they invited me over from Northern Ireland to enjoy a recovery week with these lads who had served in Iraq and Afghanistan.
 I was 42 and they used to call me grandad.
 It was fantastic camaraderie among people who had shared experiences and issues.”

 Mike had support from our mental health team, called Hidden Wounds.
 They provide a wide range of support carefully tailored to each individual who needs them.